Book your room at Hotel New Otani Tokyo, The Main

 Make yourself at home in one of the 1479 individually furnished guestrooms, featuring refrigerators and flat-screen televisions.
 Complimentary wired and wireless Internet access keeps you connected, and digital programming provides entertainment.
 Bathrooms with shower/tub combinations feature deep soaking bathtubs and complimentary toiletries.
 Conveniences include phones, as well as desks and complimentary newspapers.

-Take advantage of recreational opportunities offered, including a health club, an indoor pool, and a spa tub.
+Be sure to enjoy recreational amenities, including a health club, an indoor pool, and a spa tub.
 Additional features include complimentary wireless Internet access, gift shops/newsstands, and a hair salon.

 Enjoy a meal at a restaurant or in a coffee shop/café.
 Or stay in and take advantage of the hotel's room service (during limited hours).
 Quench your thirst with your favorite drink at a bar/lounge.

-Featured amenities include a business center, an Internet point, and a computer station.
+Featured amenities include a business center, a computer station, and dry cleaning/laundry services.
 Planning an event in Tokyo?
-This hotel has 269 square feet (25-76 square meters) of space consisting of a ballroom, banquet facilities, and exhibit space.
-Free parking is available onsite, and additional parking can be found nearby.Information missing or incorrect?
+This hotel has facilities measuring 269 square feet (25-76 square meters), including a meeting room.
+Self parking (subject to charges) is available onsite.Information missing or incorrect?
 Tell us!

 While Hotel New Otani contains nearly every amenity a traveler could need, its focal point is the 400-year-old traditional Japanese garden, once home to samurai lord Kiyomasa Kato (1562-1611), and also owned by a shogunate of the Edo period during its extensive history.
 Built in 1964, some of the hotel's notable features include its 10-acre property, which includes a moat, scattered trees, a koi fish pond, winding pathways, a Christian chapel, and even a waterfall.